-Join Aaron Quigley for an in-depth discussion in this video Responsive text, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Responsive text, part of Learning Captivate 8.

 As we continue to work with responsive templates, the size and style of text is an important consideration.
 In this video, we'll be working in the responsive text project, which is located in the chapter four file of the exercise files.
 The first thing I'm going to notice here on slide number three, is that your first day of campus is the title text for the primary view.
 Here, the text is nice and big.
 In fact, it extends more than halfway across the slide, and it's very visible.
 As I move to the tablet view, however, this text is automatically changing because I typed it into a placeholder that has been already formatted for responsive design.